 -

-Reduce the experience of exercise pain
+Reduce the experience of muscle soreness

 -

-Shortens the time you feel stiff and tired
+Reduces the time you feel stiff and tired

 -

-Helping you get back on track faster
+Helps you get back up and running faster

 2. Better recovery = better performance